Oct 21, 2025

 printf '%s\n' "Prioritize severe issues and avoid nit-level comments unless they block understanding of the diff."

-printf '%s\n' "After listing findings, produce an overall correctness verdict (\"patch is correct\" or \"patch is incorrect\")"
+printf '%s\n' "After listing findings, produce an overall correctness verdict (\"patch is correct\" or \"patch is incorrect\") with a concise justification and a confidence score between 0 and 1."

 printf '%s\n' "Ensure that file citations and line numbers are exactly correct using the tools available; if they are incorrect your comments will be rejected."